bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

 | Test network            | seed1.bumotest.io  | 26002            | http://explorer.bumotest.io  |
 +-------------------------+--------------------+------------------+------------------------------+

-Creating an Account for the Asset Issuer
+Creating an Account for the Token Issuer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The specific code for creating an account for the asset issuer is as follows:
+The specific code for creating an account for the token issuer is as follows:

 ::